peigongdsd/blog0/notes/MotifsGénéroiquesRead.md

 Suppose $k$ is perfect, the set $\mathcal{M}^{lis}(\mathcal{O}/k)$ is *non-empty* and *filtered* for the order induced by inclusion.

 <span style="color:red">
 What is being perfect doing here?
+It's obviously non-empty, but being filtered is not straightforward.
 </span>

 ### 3.2.5